gitayam/markdown2dokuwiki/README.md

-# markdown2dokuwiki
-SHELL script to convert directories with markdown to txt for DokuWiki
+Here is the updated README with the requested changes:

-## md2doku.sh - Convert and Transfer Markdown Files to DokuWiki
+# markdown2dokuwiki - Convert and Transfer Markdown Files to DokuWiki

-### Overview
+## Overview

 `md2doku.sh` is a shell script designed to convert Markdown files to DokuWiki format and transfer them to a specified directory within a Docker container running DokuWiki.
 The script supports both Linux and macOS operating systems, ensures that all required packages are installed, and provides user-friendly progress messages throughout the process.

 This script is built upon the groundwork laid by [obsidian2dokuwiki](https://github.com/vzeller/obsidian2dokuwiki).

-### Features
+## Features

 - **OS Compatibility**: Supports Linux and macOS.
 - **Package Verification**: Checks for and installs required packages (`pandoc`, `awk`, `sed`).